zedseven/pecan/README.md

 shall be dual licensed as above, without any additional terms or conditions.

 ## Attribution
-The logo is sourced from [Flaticon](https://www.flaticon.com/free-icon/pecan_2227352), made by Smashicons.
+The logo is used with permission, from [Flaticon](https://www.flaticon.com/free-icon/pecan_2227352), and made by Smashicons.